 The Company's domestic dry-bulk vessels and product tankers operate primarily in the Great Lakes and the St. Lawrence River.
-Rising or declining water levels in ports in which the vessels load and unload have the effect of increasing or reducing cargo sizes and this affects the profitability of these vessels.
+Winter conditions during the December to March periods and rising or declining water levels in ports in which the vessels load and unload have the effect of increasing or reducing operating days and cargo sizes, respectively, and this affects the profitability of these vessels.